“Women’s bodies and dancers inspire me.”

 Who would you like to work with someday and why?

 I would like to work closely with professional dancers.
 Women’s bodies and dancers inspire me.
-I love to work with people where there is an exciting flow, chemistry.
+I love to work with people where there is an exciting flow and chemistry.
 We started a project with my partner, I’m curious to see where it goes.

 A new project coming up or an idea you want to work on?